surifirstpin/biplus_documentation/docs/Visualization.md

  - **Sort** on selecting the check box it enables data in the sorted order in funnel chart.

- - **Curved** on selecting the check boxes it will display the funnel chart in curved view.
+ - **Curved** on selecting this check box it will display the funnel chart in curved view.

  - **Pinched** on selecting this check box it will display the compressed view of the funnel chart.
- -

  - Inverted
  - Highlight on Hover
  - Dynamic Height